 An entrance assessment is usually required if your child does not speak a language offered by the school.
 Language camps are a regular feature in the extra-curricular programs of most international schools in Belgium however.
 Your child will catch up fast if they need to!

-As for locations, there are clusters of international schools in Etterbeek, Tervuren and Wezembeek-Oppen, all a short distance east of the city centre.
+As for locations, there are clusters of international schools in Etterbeek, Tervuren and Wezembeek-Oppen, all a short distance east of the city centre, including around Montgomery near the European Commission.
 Further outside the city centre, there are a selection of schools in the south in Uccle and Waterloo.

 School bus services are commonly offered, despite Brussels’ very good public transport system and relatively small size.
 Class sizes are also very small - it’s not unusual to have less than 20 students per class.
 Numbers do vary from school to school however.

 International schools throughout Europe offer very high standards of education, and Brussels is no different.
 Unfortunately, that means they come with high fees and sometimes strict criteria for entry.
 If you have looked at international schools in other countries, then none of it will come as a surprise.
 If you haven’t, then be prepared for lots of paperwork, possible interviews and entrance exams.